Hiking is a pretty minimalist activity.

 The packing list for hiking

-- Moisture-wicking shirt like one these or like one of these
+- Moisture-wicking tech t-shirt like one these or like one of these

 - Outdoor shorts like these

-- SHOES (not flip flops), preferably with traction like these
+- SHOES (not flip flops), preferably shoes with traction

 And a few more things to wear when hiking, maybe: